-For information about how to use RapidDeploy from the WatchGuard website, see Configure an RMA Replacement with RapidDeploy from the Website.
+For information about how to use RapidDeploy from the WatchGuard website, go to Configure an RMA Replacement with RapidDeploy from the Website.

-For information about how to use RapidDeploy in WatchGuard Cloud, see RapidDeploy from WatchGuard Cloud.
+For information about how to use RapidDeploy in WatchGuard Cloud, go to RapidDeploy from WatchGuard Cloud.

 You can also use RapidDeploy from the Management Server to configure your replacement Firebox.
-For more information, see Configure an RMA Replacement with RapidDeploy from the Management Server.
+For more information, go to Configure an RMA Replacement with RapidDeploy from the Management Server.

 Use Policy Manager or Fireware Web UI

 You can also use Policy Manager or Fireware Web UI to migrate the configuration file to the replacement Firebox.
-For more information, see Move a Configuration to a New Firebox.
+For more information, go to Move a Configuration to a New Firebox.

 The replacement Firebox has a different MAC address than the original Firebox.
 Devices in your network might fail to communicate with the replacement Firebox until their old ARP entries for the Firebox IP address expire.
 This can take up to sixty minutes or require you to reboot the affected devices.
 If a device in your network has a static ARP entry configured for the Firebox IP address, you must change it.